mrisher/smtp-sts/mta-sts.md

 Protocol (OCSP) [@?RFC2560], certificate revocation lists (CRLs), or some other mechanism.

-Policies fetched via HTTPS are only valid if the HTTP response code is 200 (OK).
+Policies fetched via HTTPS are only valid if the HTTP response code is 200 (OK), or if an HTTP redirect (codes 302, 303, or 307) leads to a different endpoint resulting in an HTTP 200.
+Note that when following an HTTP 30x redirect, the aforementioned certificate authentication MUST nonetheless be applied to the initial HTTPS response that serves the 30x code; subsequent redirect URIs MUST also be HTTPS with a server certificate that is trusted by the sending MTA, non-expired, and valid for the host identity, though this identity may differ from that the initial `mta-sts` host.
+(Thus, for example, `https://mta-sts.user.com` may redirect requests to `https://mta-sts.provider.com`, but the `provider.com` endpoint must also be authenticated.)

-HTTP 3xx redirects MUST NOT be followed, and HTTP caching (as specified in [@?RFC7234]) MUST NOT be used.
+HTTP caching (as specified in [@?RFC7234]) MUST NOT be used.

 Senders may wish to rate-limit the frequency of attempts to fetch the HTTPS endpoint even if a valid TXT record for the recipient domain exists.
 In the case